How to build a capsule wardrobe 2024 - according to style experts

 • Dresses: Of all different descriptions.
 Get to know your body shape and what dress shapes suit you.
 Those with an hourglass or apple body shape might lean towards more a-line or fit and flare shapes to highlight and create curves, while rectangles may opt for more tailored designs such as shirt dresses or slip dresses.
 After that think about length, are you a midi, maxi or a midaxi wearer?
 All of these can be layered and tweaked.

-• Cardigans: Softer than a jacket, make those cotton shirt dresses and high waist full skirts you bought for the summer work harder for you come fall.
+• Cardigans: Softer than a jacket, make those cotton shirt dresses and high-waist skirts you bought for the summer work harder for you come autumn.
 If you want to highlight your waist, opt for one of this season's cropped cardigans.
 Add neutral colours to your collection so they can be styled with a host of different pieces.

 • Roll necks/tops: Lightweight dress?
 Layer a roll neck or long sleeve top underneath for chillier days.
-This automatically takes the summer dress you thought you'd have to pack away into a Fall and beyond.
+This automatically takes the summer dress you thought you'd have to pack away into autumn and beyond.
 Tuck tops and roll necks into skirts to highlight your waist.

-• Sweaters/knitwear: How are sweaters different from the above?
-Have you thought about wearing one of your best cashmere sweaters on top of a dress?
-This basically makes your dress look like a skirt and opens up a new world of styling opportunities.
-If your sweaters are fairly long and you're losing your waist, try putting your dress on first, then a slim waist belt, and then a sweater.
+• Knitwear: Wearing your best sweater over your dress opens up a whole new world of styling opportunities.
+If your jumpers are long and you're losing your waist, try putting your dress on first, then a slim waist belt, and then a sweater.
 Tuck the sweater under the belt, which will secure it in place and you've created a more cropped shape, instantly giving you your figure back.
-For skirts, try a half tuck into your skirt to bring your waist back but keep the look relaxed.

-• Boots: While boots are a great addition to all capsule wardrobes, a variety of boots should be a capsule wardrobe commandment if you're a dress or skirt wearer.
-Great with all lengths just add opaque tights to take lighter weight pieces into colder seasons.
+• Boots: While boots are a great addition to all capsule wardrobes, they are a capsule wardrobe commandment if you're a dress or skirt wearer.
+Great with all lengths, just add opaque tights to take lighter weight pieces into colder seasons.

 Stylist's tip: